skryukov/typelizer/README.md

   # Support TypeScript's Verbatim module syntax option (default: false)
   # Will change imports and exports of types from default to support this syntax option
   config.verbatim_module_syntax = false

+  # Support comments in generated TypeScript interfaces (default: false)
+  # Will add comments to the generated interfaces
+  config.comments = false
 end
 ```